 OSSC online resources

-Revision planning for exams following a term for revision (e.g. most FHS exams) Revision planning for exams without a full term for revision (e.g. most prelims) General exam tips Answering the question in exams, collections, and tutorial essays Taking notes from written materials Check back soon for more resources from OSSC!
+Revision planning for exams following a term for revision (e.g. most FHS exams) Revision planning for exams without a full term for revision (e.g. most prelims) General exam tips Answering the question in exams, collections, and tutorial essays Taking notes from written materials Time Management Please note that if you are a visiting student participating in OSSC, you can access these online resources here.
+Check back soon for more resources from OSSC!

 Other training and workshops at Oxford